The New York Yankees (+180) host the Houston Astros (-220) at Yankee Stadium on Sunday in Game 4 with the visitors in po...

 How much are the New York Yankees worth?

 The Yankees are the most valuable team in Major League Baseball at $6 billion.
 For comparison’s sake, the Steinbrenner family acquired the club for about $9 million in 1973.

 Who do the New York Yankees play tonight?

 Like a lot of things in the MLB, things change pretty quickly.
 So, if you are looking for more information about who the New York Yankees play tonight, you have come to the right place.
 We have all this information for you in detail, you can find these details for upcoming games at the top of the page.

 The Yankee Entertainment and Sports Network, or the YES Network, airs most Yankees games.
 YES is available throughout the Tri-State area.
 Some games also air on WPIX, the CW station in New York.
 You can also watch the Yankees on MLB.tv if they are not on a national broadcast.

 Will the New York Yankees make the playoffs this year?

-The Yankees have reached the playoffs in the last four seasons.
+The Yankees have reached the playoffs in the last six seasons.
 They have only missed the playoffs four times since 1995.